 Properties : Analgesic, antibacterial, anti-inflammatory, anti-neuralgic, antirheumatic, antiseptic, antispasmodic, antiviral, astringent, balsamic, cicatrisant, decongestant, deodorant, diuretic, expectorant, febrifuge, hypoglycemic, rubefacient, vermifuge, vulnerary (Battaglia, 2003).
 Please refer to the Glossary for terms which may be new to you.

 Uses / Benefits : Respiratory or sinus infections, viral infections.
 Soothes cough and promotes restful sleep.
 Combine with Bergamot to treat herpes infections.
 This eucalyptus species is indicated for children with respiratory congestion.

-Modes of Administration : 1) Diffusion, 2) Direct inhalation, often used in an inhaler, 3) Add to carrier oil or lotion for massage of sore muscles, 3) Dilute with carrier and apply to upper lip or chest to relieve congestion
+Modes of Administration : 1) Diffusion, 2) Direct inhalation, often used in a nasal inhaler, 3) Add to carrier oil or lotion for massage of sore muscles, 3) Dilute with carrier and apply to upper lip or chest to relieve congestion

 Fragrant influences: Energizing, clears the mind.
 Promotes a sense of well being, purification, freedom.